 I visit tens of game development conferences every year, I listen to hundreds of talks and I deliver talks myself.
 I am by far not the greatest public speaker, I know my flaws and I don't like watching recordings of my sessions.

-The problem is that most of the people can't present their knowledge in systematic, understandable and entertaining way.
+The problem is that most people can't present their knowledge in systematic, understandable and entertaining way.

 Which leads to disappointment and low ratings.
 It is always frustrating to watch how the author of a decent framework struggles to explain why it is useful, so at the end the only question the audience has is "why did we waste an hour on this?".